Goal 4 Quality Education

 The tablets are on us

 And it’s working.
-Currently more than 20,000 young Syrian refugees are benefitting from Zedni Elman in 146 UNICEF refugee centres in Jordan.
+Currently more than 20,000 young Syrian refugees are benefiting from Zidini Elman in 146 UNICEF refugee centres in Jordan.

 “I hadn’t been to school for a long time and was scared I’d forgotten everything, but mum made me go.
 I wanted to make new friends.
 It was so cool using the tablet, it makes lessons way more fun.
 I always compete with my friends to get the best marks.”